Drobo external storage devices

 Accommodates from one to five 3.5” SATA I / SATA II hard drives of any manufacturer, capacity, spindle speed, and/or cache.
 No carriers or tools required.

-In other words - if one were to use this device to back up a 10 TB drive, five different manufacturers/designs could be used - reducing the risk of simultaneous failure due to design flaw (you may be chuckling - but there's more than one church that's had multiple light-van rollovers with same models, and we had dual contemporaneous Seagate external drive failures - same modeland design, and same power circuitry problem).
+In other words – this can be used to back up a 10 TB volume.
+It can accomodate five different drives, and drives from different manufacturers, reducing the risk of simultaneous failure due to design flaw (you may be chuckling – but there’s more than one church that’s had multiple light-van rollovers with same models, and we had dual contemporaneous Seagate external drive failures – same modeland design, and same power circuitry problem).
 Redundancy for risk reduction can require more than additional layers of the same material.
-At about $800 street - it's a bit pricey at the moment - plus the drives themselves (e.g. this Western Digital Caviar 1 TB for $99 or a Western Digital Caviar Green for $299.
+At about $800 street – it’s a bit pricey at the moment – plus the drives themselves (e.g. this Western Digital Caviar 1 TB for $99 or a Western Digital Caviar Green for $299.